mallika2011/Bowling-Management-System/DesignDoc.md

-# I) BOWLING MANAGEMENT SYSTEM - DESIGN DOCUMENT :
+# I. BOWLING MANAGEMENT SYSTEM - DESIGN DOCUMENT :

 Title information, including the name of the project, the date of submission, a list of all the team members, effort (number of hours)